solokeys/solo2/README.md

 Please group changes into logically atomic commits to make it easier to rebase them.

+For more information on compiling, flashing and debugging the firmware for the Nitrokey 3 protoypes, see the [Nitrokey 3 Quickstart Guide](./nk3-quickstart.md).

 ----

 To make pcsclite on Linux work with the Bee, on Debian copy `Info.plist` to `/etc/libccid_Info.plist`.